tbrowder/brlcad-debian-package/README.md

 are kept with the Debian 'quilt' utility whose database will also be kept under version control.
 Such changes will also be fed upstream.

-The package is built out-of-tree in the 'brlcad-build' directory, and the Makefiles and a package building script (make-brlcad-deb-packages.sh) are used to drive the process from this top-level directory.
+The package is built out-of-tree in the 'build' directory, and the Makefiles and a package building script (make-brlcad-deb-packages.sh) are used to drive the process from this top-level directory.
 All files BUT the 'debian' directory can be deleted without harm since they are part of the 'cmake' configuration process.
 Note that 'make-brlcad-deb-packages.sh' is a modified copy of the upstream 'sh/make_deb.sh' script.

-The 'brlcad-build/debian' directory is kept under version control and generally stays synchronized with its sister directory in the upstream BRL-CAD HEAD.
+The 'build/debian' directory is kept under version control and generally stays synchronized with its sister directory in the upstream BRL-CAD HEAD.
 Necessary changes to satisfy the latest Debian policy and Debian Maintainers are fed back upstream.